 - Battery in the garbage disposal

-- Greasy stove, oven, and gross fridges.
-I actually learned my mistake with these and stopped providing appliances altogether.
+- Greasy stove, oven, and gross fridges I actually learned from my mistake with these and stopped providing appliances altogether.
 We were spending way too much time cleaning appliances between tenants.
 Further appliances are expensive to get fixed.
 Learn from me, you do not need to have appliances.
-Just explain to prospects that you’re willing to provide them for higher rent, but they will be ugly cheap appliances and they are better off getting their own. (this only works if your demographic is the same as mine: middle class ~1k a month rental houses)
+Just explain to prospects that you’re willing to provide them for a higher rent, but they will be ugly, cheap appliances, and they are better off getting their own. (this only works if your demographic is the same as mine: middle-class ~1k a month rental houses.)

 - Holes in walls, ruined flooring, broken doors, etc. These are easy to fix.
 Drywall patches, light carpentry, flooring, and paint are all easy.